MrDevvvvv/Factor-Xa-activity-model-publication-data/figure_2/READ.md

 ## System Requirements / Environment Notes

-<p>This workflow was originally executed on an HPC environment where Python, Bash, and GPU-enabled tools were already available.
+<p>This work was performed using the compute resources from the Academic Leiden Interdisciplinary Cluster Environment (ALICE) provided by Leiden University where Python, Bash, and GPU-enabled tools were already available.
 The exact versions used may vary, and the protocol does not depend on any single specific setup.</p>

 **Users should ensure:**
 - A Linux-based environment (HPC cluster, workstation, or cloud VM)